-The Authority will provide a PPA evaluation regarding Project characteristics in the following four categories:
+The Authority will provide a PPA evaluation regarding Project characteristics in the following five categories:

+- 1. Project Concept

-- 1. Site
+- 2. Site

-- 2. Market
+- 3. Market

-- 3. Financial Feasibility
+- 4. Financial Feasibility

-- 4. Development Team
+- 5. Development Team

-PPA requirements and evaluation criteria for each of these categories will be determined as described in Sections VI.E.i - VI.E.iv below.
+PPA requirements and evaluation criteria for each of these categories will be determined as described in Sections VI.E.i - VI.E.v below.
 Sponsors must submit documentation to satisfy each category's criteria at time of PPA submission.

-PPAs will receive an evaluation in each of the four categories, as well as an overall PPA evaluation determination (see Section VI.F) from the Authority.
+PPAs will receive an evaluation in each of the five categories, as well as an overall PPA evaluation determination (see Section VI.F) from the Authority.
 There are three possible outcomes for the four categories and overall PPA evaluation determination:

-Possible PPA Evaluation Outcomes and Implications PPA Evaluation Outcome PPA Category(ies) Overall PPA Outcome Approval The PPA category is approved, criteria are satisfied The PPA is approved, and a full Application will be accepted by the Authority Conditional Approval The PPA category is conditionally approved, criteria(on) are not fully satisfied and are subject to conditions The PPA is approved subject to conditions being met within any of the four categories Denial The PPA category is denied, criteria are not satisfied The PPA is denied, and an Application will not be accepted by the Authority
+Possible PPA Evaluation Outcomes and Implications PPA Evaluation Outcome PPA Category(ies) Overall PPA Outcome Approval The PPA category is approved, criteria are satisfied The PPA is approved, and a full Application will be accepted by the Authority Conditional Approval The PPA category is conditionally approved, criteria(on) are not fully satisfied and are subject to conditions The PPA is approved subject to conditions being met within any of the four categories Denial The PPA category is denied, criteria are not satisfied The PPA is denied, and an Application will not be accepted by the Authority i.
+Project Concept Criteria

-^{}Should a PPA receive a "Conditional Approval" in any of the four categories, its overall PPA outcome will be "Conditional Approval" or "Denial" pending evaluations received in the remaining categories.
+\Should a PPA receive a "Conditional Approval" in any of the five categories, its overall PPA outcome will be "Conditional Approval" or "Denial" pending evaluations received in the remaining categories.
 Applications are accepted under the assumption that conditions will be met.
 Penalty(ies) for unmet conditions in any of the categories are outlined in Section IV.G below.